RA19HS/RA19HS/README.md

 - 👋 Hi, I’m R. A.
-- ✨ I’m interested in Mathematics, C, Pascal and Linux.
+- ✨ I’m interested in Mathematics, programming and Linux.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning Go.
-- 💞️ I’m looking to collaborate on C or C++ projects.
+- 💞️ I’m looking to collaborate on Go or C++ projects.
-- 📫 How to reach me ra19@tutanota.com
+- 📫 How to reach me ra10011027@gmail.com

 <!---
 RA19HS/RA19HS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.